 Job Outlook for Athletic Trainers

-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, employment of athletic trainers is projected to grow 16% from 2019 through 2029, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, employment of athletic trainers is projected to grow 16 percent from 2019 through 2029, much faster than the average for all occupations.

 As people become more aware of sports-related injuries at a young age, the demand for athletic trainers is expected to increase.